SAP/spartacus-docs/_pages/install/building-the-spartacus-storefront-from-libraries.md

 ## Back End Server Requirements

-Spartacus uses SAP Commerce Cloud for its back end, and makes use of the sample data from the B2C Accelerator Electronics storefront in particular.
-Release 2005 is recommended although Spartacus works with 1905 as well; the difference is in the APIs available (such as cancel/returns and B2B My Company).
+Spartacus uses SAP Commerce Cloud for its back end, and makes use of the sample data.
+Release 2005 is recommended, although Spartacus works with 1905 as well; the difference is in the APIs available (such as cancellations and returns and the Commerce Organization feature).
 No matter the version, the latest patch is required, as important fixes as often added that affect Spartacus.

 For more information, see [Installing SAP Commerce Cloud for use with Spartacus]({{ site.baseurl }}{% link _pages/install/backend/installing-sap-commerce-cloud.md %}).